-For many women their bleeding time each month can be a painful experience.
+For many women, their bleeding time each month can be a painful experience.
 For thousands of years women have come up for a variety of reasons why this is happening to them, and the pain can vary from woman to woman.
-For some women the pain is debilitating.
+For some women, the pain is debilitating.
+In this, article we’ll discuss the causes of painful menstrual cramps and some natural ways to decrease the pain including herbs such as evening primrose and dong quai; and self-care such as self fertility massage and fertility yoga.

 Painful menstruation is one of the leading causes for women to miss work.
+In a 2017 UK-based YouGov survey of 1,157 U.S.-based females], “30% of women who have worked have had to take time off of their job because of period pain.
+68% of these women said they didn’t their employer the true reason for taking the time off.”
 This type of regular monthly pain also makes painful menstruation one of the leading reasons for regular use of NSAID’s (nonsteroidal anti-inflammatory drugs).

 What Causes Painful Menstrual Cramps?